-- 1. During the first academic year (6 terms or three trimesters), students must achieve a minimum CGPA of 1.5 and an ROP of 67%.
-Anything below these milestones will result in administrative action and a change in status (see Administrative Actions under section II.
+1. During the first academic year (6 terms or three semesters), students must achieve a minimum CGPA of 1.5 and an ROP of 67%.
+Anything below these

+- milestones will result in administrative action and a change in status (see Administrative Actions under section II.
 Satisfactory Academic Progress Evaluation for possible changes in status). - 2.
-During subsequent academic years (8 or more terms or four or more trimesters), students must attain a minimum CGPA of 2.00 and an ROP of 67%.
+During subsequent academic years (8 or more terms or four or more semesters), students must attain a minimum CGPA of 2.00 and an ROP of 67%.
 Anything below these milestones will result in administrative action and a change in status (see Administrative Actions under section II.
 Satisfactory Academic Progress Evaluation for possible changes in status). - 3.
 Students may not attempt more than 150% of the credits in their programs; anything in excess of 150% of the credits will result in Academic Dismissal.
-Dismissal for violating the maximum timeframe (MTF) can happen at any time. - 4.
-The grades, grade point average, units attempted, units completed, and cumulative data for all courses a student attempted at the College, as well as courses successfully transferred in from prior postsecondary education, are

-- available on the student information system for review.
+Dismissal for violating the maximum timeframe (MTF) can happen at any time.
+While unlikely, with extenuating circumstances a student might be able to appeal this dismissal. - 4.
+The grades, grade point average, units attempted, units completed, and cumulative data for all courses a student attempted at the College, as well as courses successfully transferred in from prior postsecondary education, are available on the student information system for review.
 There is also an indication if a student is on Academic Warning, Academic Probation, or Academic Dismissal. - 5.
-For Degree programs, compliance with SAP is reviewed at the end of every Academic Year (every 6 terms or three trimesters). - 6.
-Students on Academic Warning are considered to be making progress toward meeting the milestones for Satisfactory Academic Progress and, if otherwise eligible may receive financial aid. - 7.
+For Degree programs, compliance with SAP is reviewed at the end of every Academic Year (every 6 terms or three semesters). - 6.
 Reentry: An evaluation will be completed upon reentry processing using the criteria for the next applicable evaluation point (See Evaluation Point Milestones requirements) noted in this policy.
 Students reviewed upon reentry will be advised based on their SAP status at the time of reentry and provided with a projection of what they will need to accomplish in order to remain in compliance with SAP requirements at the next official evaluation point.
 Reentries whose evaluation does not indicate the ability to meet the next evaluation point during reentry processing will not be allowed to reenter into the program of enrollment.